- Jump to 2020 Corn Maze Design Details

 - Always stay on the trails.
 Do not bust through the corn.
-A corn maze is a living puzzle, please help us keep it in good shape throughout the season.
+A corn maze is a living puzzle, please help us keep it in great shape throughout the season.

 - No running or pushing.
-The ground is rough in places.
+The ground is rough in places, the corn maze is planted in a field.
 We are not responsible for accidents.

 - No picking or throwing corn.
-Again, this is a living puzzle help us keep it in good shape.
+Again, this is a living puzzle, please help us keep it in great shape.

-- No smoking or alcohol in the maze or on the farm.
+- Alcohol and smoking are both prohibited in the corn maze and on the farm.